Vitamin K2 Goes Beyond Bone Health

 But why?
 One reason could be due to its role in blood clotting - when our bodies experience damage or infection, they respond by creating clots that cause swelling and redness (inflammation).

-Adequate amounts of vitamin K help ensure these reactions are controlled, preventing unnecessary harm from excessive inflammation.
+Adequate amounts of vitamin K help control these reactions, preventing unnecessary harm from excessive inflammation.

 The Influence of Vitamin K2 on Energy Capacity and Testosterone Levels

-Vitamin K2's influence extends beyond bone health.
+Vitamin K2's influence extends beyond bone and blood health.
 One surprising benefit is its role in enhancing energy capacity, especially during physical exertion.

 Boosting Energy Capacity with Vitamin K2